BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/make-sense-of-search-results.md

 ### Help users to
 # Make sense of search results

-> Clearly present search results matching keyword queries with sufficient sorting and filtering options to further refine and sort results.
-This is important in helping users identify relevant high quality data quickly in a format they can understand.
+> Search results should be clearly presented with sufficient sorting and filtering options to help users further refine and sort their search results.
+It is important that users are given enough information to understand and identify relevant high quality results quickly.

-...

-...
+Search results are always given after a user has performed a search within the portal.
+See [search for data](main-content/steps/search-for-data).

 !> ...